eventnetusa/eventnet/src/_vip/sarc-sponsorships.md

 ---
 small_headline: We want to bring our brand clients to you!
-large_headline: SEEKING EVENT SPONSORSHIP OPPORTINITIES AT YOUR PROPERTY
+large_headline: SEEKING SPONSORSHIP OPPORTINITIES AT YOUR COMMUNITY
 hero_image_path: /uploads/hero-image-7.png
 vip_project_type: B2B
 hide_social_links: true